 Level 4 uses of force are self-reporting, and consequently, less documentation is required than for Level 1, 2, and 3 incidents.
 DGO K-4, Section VI A.1., states that involved personnel shall notify and brief their supervisors immediately or as soon as practicable.
-In all but three of the 73 incidents in our sample, a supervisor was promptly notified regarding the force incident.
-The three incidents involved Level 3 uses of force.
-The supervisors in these cases were not notified for periods ranging from one-hour-and-15-minutes to one-hour-and-eight-minutes following the incident.
-OPD has an overall 96% compliance rate with this subtask.
+In all but one of the 71 incidents in our sample, a supervisor was promptly notified regarding the force incident.
+The one incident involved a Level 2 use of force.
+The supervisor was not notified until 17 hours after the incident, which occurred during the Occupy Oakland events of October 25, 2011.
+OPD has a 99% compliance rate with this subtask.
 OPD is in compliance with Task 24.1.

-14 We requested 84 use of force reports, but determined that 11 of the reports were completed outside of the current reporting period.
+14 We requested 90 use of force reports, but determined that 19 of the reports were completed outside of the current reporting period.